Oaklight/Vesper-raft/README.md

 # Vesper
 a fault tolerant distributed Key value store using the raft consensus algorithm.

-# Names and e-mail addresses of all the students in the group
+# Names and e-mail addresses of all the students in the group (first name alphabetical order)
 Nicola Manzini nmanzini@uchicago.edu
 Peng Ding dingpeng@uchicago.edu